spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 In this section, you will create a VM template in VMWare vCenter from the Edge installer ISO image and clone that VM template to provision three VMs.
 Think of a VM template as a snapshot that can be used to provision new VMs.
 You cannot modify templates after you create them, so cloning the VM template will ensure all VMs have *consistent* guest OS, dependencies, and user data configurations installed.

 This tutorial example will use [Packer](https://www.packer.io/) to create a VM template from the Edge installer ISO image, and later, it will use [GOVC](https://github.com/vmware/govmomi/tree/main/govc#govc) to clone the VM template to provision three VMs.
 You do not have to install these tools (Packer, GOVC) on your Linux development environment.
-Instead, this section will use our official tutorials container as a jump host with already installed tools. <br />
+You will use our official tutorials container that already contains the required tools. <br />

 ## Create a VM Template